Arcadia (The X-Files): Plot

-Shroeder confronts Gogolak, accusing him of trying to kill his family.
-Instead Schroeder is told "Rob Petrie" is the real problem.
+Schroeder confronts Gogolak, accusing him of trying to kill his family.
+Instead, Schroeder is told "Rob Petrie" is the real problem.
 Meanwhile, Mulder believes the creature that kills the homeowners moves through the yard, under the grass.
 Scully shares her lab results: the "blood" on the ceiling fan and on the dog is actually grime, as the neighborhood is built on top of an old landfill.
 Mulder believes the Klines were buried in their front yard, so the next day he gets a backhoe to dig it up, telling the neighbors he's putting in a reflecting pool, which is not against the CC&Rs.
 They don't find the Klines, but they do find the tacky whirligig that had been mysteriously delivered to the Klines before they died.
 The whirligig bears a label from Gogolak's company.

-As Scully calls for a forensic team to come out there immediately, she hears something in the house.
-She goes for her gun in the dresser drawer, but finds it missing.
-As the creature comes up the stairs, a bloodied Big Mike grabs Scully and tells her to get out, that "it's coming" for her.
+As Scully calls for a forensic team, she hears something in the house.
+She goes for her gun in the dresser drawer but finds it missing.
+As the creature comes up the stairs, a bloodied Big Mike grabs Scully and tells her to get out, saying that "it's coming" for her.
 He shoves Scully in the closet, and fights with the creature.
 Meanwhile, Mulder confronts Gogolak about marking the Klines for death by giving them the tacky whirligig.
-Mulder says the creature is a tulpa, a Tibetan thoughtform, that Gogolak conjured to assure compliance with the CC&Rs.
-Mulder arrests him, handcuffs him to a mailbox, and goes to find Scully.
+He realizes that the creature is a tulpa, a Tibetan thoughtform, that Gogolak conjured to assure compliance with the CC&Rs.
+Mulder arrests him, handcuffs him to a mailbox and goes to find Scully.
 Cuffed to the mailbox, Gogolak begs for help, knowing the creature is coming.
-The creature attacks Gogolak and, as he dies, it disintegrates into dirt.
+The creature attacks Gogolak and, as he dies, disintegrates into dirt.
 Scully comes outside too late to see the creature, the remnants of which are at Mulder's feet.